uftr/devex/README.md

 ## Usage

-vdex init | plan [-s] | apply [-s]
+vdex init [envName] | plan [-s] [envName] | apply [-s] [envName] vdex init [envName] | [-s] plan [envName] | [-s] apply [envName]

 ### Help
 Usage:
 vdex init | plan [-s] | apply [-s]
-    init       - takes user input for REPLACE-ME values and stores the config in sys/<SYSTEM-NAME>/
+    init  [envName]      - takes user input for REPLACE-ME values and stores the config in sys/<SYSTEM-NAME>/
-                 <SYSTEM-NAME> is one of the user input
+                 <SYSTEM-NAME> is one of the user input.
-    plan  [-s] - generates the main.tf file with the user values in sys/<SYSTEM-NAME>/.cache and executes terraform init & plan
+                 - envName is optional argument and if passed, it is treated as the environment which creates a distrinct config file for the environment.
+It generated the file <envName>-config.txt plan  [-s] [envName] - generates the main.tf file with the user values in sys/<SYSTEM-NAME>/.cache and executes terraform init & plan
-                 if -s option is passed, terraform init will be skipped apply [-s] - similar plan but terraform apply is executed instead of terraform plan if -s option is passed, terraform init will be skipped help       - this usage text
+                 If -s option is passed, terraform init will be skipped
+                 - envName is optional argument and if passed, it is treated as the environment causing it to process the config file named <envName>-config.txt.
+New workspace named <envName> will be used by terraform init and plan. apply [-s] [envName] - similar plan but terraform apply is executed instead of terraform plan If -s option is passed, terraform init will be skipped.
+                 - envName is optional argument and if passed, it is treated as the environment causing it to process the config file named <envName>-config.txt.
+New workspace named <envName> will be used by terraform init and apply. help       - this usage text

 Below commands displays the usage help text